Do you need HIPPA for online therapy services?

-If I told you that if you as a therapist if use your computers to talk to clients and also use them for sending and receiving emails you are at risk of having your security compromised and everything you do is tracked and recorded, HIPPA systems can be compromised like any other systems using software to provide online therapy services.
+If I told you that as a therapist if use your computers to talk to clients and also use them for sending and receiving emails you are at risk of having your security compromised and everything you do is tracked and recorded, HIPPA systems can be compromised like any other systems using software to provide online therapy services.

-Any therapist like myself working online needs to know when their client needs to be educated about the risks when having online therapy, especially if they are living with a partner who is controlling jealous or violent.
+Any therapist like myself working online needs to know when their client needs to be educated about the risks when having online therapy, especially if they are living with a partner who is controlling jealous, or violent.

 A therapist saying you can trust me because I use this or that is creating a false sense of security if they do not understand what the risks are for the client’s security when having therapy online.

-I have been working online as a psychotherapist for almost eleven years, as well as building my own computers and making and developing my own websites and running my own servers, I also have a good in-depth understanding of online security and computer security in general, I know that I don’t know everything, but I think I have a good level of knowledge about online security.
+I have been working online as a psychotherapist for almost eleven years, as well as building my own computers and making and developing my own websites, and running my own servers, I also have a good in-depth understanding of online security and computer security in general, I know that I don’t know everything, but I think I have a good level of knowledge about online security.

-Unfortunately, there are some therapists who have jumped on the bandwagon providing online therapy services without the required knowledge or have an insufficient understanding of the risks involved.
+Unfortunately, there are some therapists who have jumped on the bandwagon of providing online therapy services without the required knowledge or have an insufficient understanding of the risks involved.

-There are many more risks in providing therapy online for both therapist and client than the traditional face to face option, there are many more considerations to take into account when helping clients from different countries.
+There are many more risks in providing therapy online for both therapist and client than the traditional face-to-face option, there are many more considerations to take into account when helping clients from different countries.

 A client may be living in what could be a very restrictive culture, where the kind of freedoms we have in the west is not available and where being seen as gay could be very dangerous, so care needs to be taken.

 Nothing is completely safe online